Sleeps 6 | dog friendly

 Out and About

 If you fancy a change from exploring the coast and coves around Lamorna, why not hop in the car for a quick trip further afield?
-You shouldn't miss the amazing clifftop Minack Theatre, which is right next door to the white sandy beach and turquoise waters of Porthcurno; just a little further on are world-famous Land's End and sandy Sennen Cove, where you can catch a wave or totally wipe out with the surfing dudes.
+You shouldn't miss the amazing clifftop Minack Theatre, which is right next door to the white sandy beach and turquoise waters of Porthcurno; just a little further is the world-famous Land's End and sandy Sennen Cove.
 Head east from Lamorna and you're in the charming harbourside village of Mousehole, a great place to spend the day discovering its quirky shops and galleries and excellent restaurants and pubs.
-The bustling seaside town of Penzance, the majestic St Michael's Mount and the famous artist's town of St Ives (with its seven beaches) are just a few minutes away, too.
-Or you could simply stroll the South West Coast Path, build an epic sandcastle and round it all off with a glass of wine as the sun goes down on yet another fantastic day.
+The bustling seaside town of Penzance, the majestic St Michael's Mount and the famous artist's town of St Ives aren't far.
+Or you could simply stroll the South West Coast Path, with it's world beating rugged clifftop views.